gautam25gs-stack/sql_Business_KPIs/README.md

  ## Skills
  SQL: CTEs, Sub-Queries, JOINs, CASE, WINDOW(LAG, ROW number), Aggregate Functions

+ ## Dataset

+ The dataset used in this project is the [Superstore Sales Dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) from Kaggle.

  ## Results & Business Recommendations
   Trend lines show that the sales in the technology category spiked, while there is a significant decline in the office supplies category.
   (keeping SKU available for technology while increasing focus on office supplies )